esseun/pga_analytics/README.md

 ## Getting Started
 ### Data Collection
 `python3.6 scrapePGAStats.py`
-   Scrapes pgatour.com for all stats from 2015-2019 (configurable in generateURL call) and generates html files into all_stats_html/ folder
+   Scrapes pgatour.com for all stats from 2015-2019 (configurable in generateURL call) and generates html files into all_stats_html/ folder.
+Copy select folders of interest in all_stats_html/ into the selected_stats_html/ folder for CSV conversion.

 `python3.6 convertToCSV.py`
    Converts html files in selected_stats_html/ folder to CSV files AS IS into selected_stats_csv